rjoleary/cs452-kernel/README.md

 ### Description

-Since each number is coprime, the lcm of all 4 is tick 230, which is never reached so the priority is a non factor.
+Since each number is coprime, the lowest common multiple of all 4 is tick 230, which is never reached so now two tasks will be awoken on the same tick will occur on the same tick.
+This means the client task's priorities are irrelevant in our analysis.

 The resulting output then is quite obvious, each task prints whenever its delay has been reached.
 If we multiply any `MyDelay` with `DelayNum` and compare it to another such multiple, we will find that the results are strictly increasing, as they should be.

+At the end of the output, the user time and system time used by each TID is printed.
+This measurement uses timer 2 where each tick is 508 kHz.
+System time is the total time spent servicing a syscall for the given task.
+It is important to measure both times because some tasks spend a lot of their time making syscalls.

 ## Bugs

 - The kernel successfully returns to RedBoot after completing.
 However, if you attempt to rerun the kernel from RedBoot, it will instantly crash.
-- The systime metric in the time usage is not entirely accurate right now
+- The systime metric in the time usage is not entirely accurate because a task is billed for an interrupt awaited on by another task.